On torsion anomalous intersections: Torsion anomalous translates of positive dimension

-We now state our main theorem for $V$-torsion anomalous translates.
+We now state our main theorem for $V$-torsion anomalous translates, which proves part (\ref{mainseconda}) of Theorem \ref{codimensionerelativauno}.
 Let $H+Y_0$ be a maximal $V$-torsion anomalous translate of relative codimension one.
-The idea is to apply the functorial Lehmer-type bound by Carrizosa to the point $Y_0$ in the complement $H^\perp$ of $H$, so that the problem becomes zero dimensional.
+The idea of the proof is to apply the functorial Lehmer-type bound by Carrizosa to the point $Y_0$ in the complement $H^\perp$ of $H$, so that the problem becomes zero dimensional.
 We then apply the Arithmetic B\'ezout theorem to $H+Y_0$ in the usual way.
+The link between $\mu(Y_0)$ and $\mu(H+Y_0)$ is then given by Lemma \ref{minimoess}.
+Notice that when the translate is a point, the first two bounds in the statement reduce to the ones in Theorem \ref{tadimzero}, while the third is trivial.
+For this reason the theorem, as stated, partially generalises Theorem \ref{tadimzero}; its interest, however, lies in the case of translates of positive dimension, and the proof only deals with those, as the case of points is already proved by Theorem \ref{tadimzero}.

-The link between $\mu(Y_0)$ and $\mu(H+Y_0)$ is then given by Lemma \ref{minimoess}. \begin{thm} Let $V$ be a weak-transverse subvariety of $E^N$, where $E$ has CM.
-Then the set of $V$-torsion anomalous translates of relative codimension one is a finite set of explicitly bounded normalized height and degree.
+\begin{thm} Let $V$ be a weak-transverse subvariety of $E^N$, where $E$ has CM.
+Then the set of maximal $V$-torsion anomalous translates of relative codimension one is a finite set of explicitly bounded normalized height and degree.

 More precisely, let $k$ be a field of definition for $E$ and let $k_\mathrm{tor}$ be the field of definition of all torsion points of $E^N$.
-Let $H+p$ be a maximal $V$-torsion anomalous translate of relative codimension one.
+Let $H$ be an abelian subvariety of $E^N$ and let $p$ be a point such that $H+p$ is a maximal $V$-torsion anomalous translate of relative codimension one.
 Let $B+\zeta$ be minimal for $H+p$.
 Then, for every real positive $\eta$ there exist constants depending only on $E^N$ and $\eta$, such that

 In addition the points $\zeta$ belong to a finite set (of cardinality absolutely bounded in Theorem \ref{trasla2}). \end{thm}